 The Defiant Podcast

-Camila Russo's The Defiant is the DeFi-native show that has aged well.
+The Defiant, hosted by Camila Russo, is the DeFi-native show that has aged well.
 Coverage of lending markets, perp DEXes, and the slow merger of DeFi liquidity with stablecoin issuance is consistently sharp.
 The Paradigm research publications often show up as source material, and the show's technical depth is a notch above most interview formats.

-If you build or allocate in DeFi, this is the narrative spine.
+Defining 2026 episode: the Aave V3 interview covering how the $11.6 billion lending protocol underwrites stablecoin collateral now that GHO and Sky's USDS sit alongside DAI in the collateral set.
+If the work is building or allocating in DeFi, this is the narrative spine.
 It pairs with the best cross-chain intent protocols guide for teams evaluating execution infrastructure.

 On The Brink with Castle Island

-Nic Carter and Matt Walsh run the most rigorously bitcoin-pilled show on this list, and that is precisely what makes it useful.
+On The Brink, hosted by Nic Carter and Matt Walsh, is the most rigorously bitcoin-pilled show on this list, which is what makes it useful.
 Carter's writing on stablecoins is foundational, and the podcast's policy episodes have shaped how Washington thinks about digital dollars.
-The 2026 series on the US Treasury stablecoin framework is among the most substantive policy content in the category.

 Delphi Podcast

-Delphi Digital's research team runs one of the most analytically honest shows in crypto.
+The Delphi Podcast, from Delphi Digital's research team, is one of the most analytically honest shows in crypto.
 Episodes regularly feature their own analysts pressure-testing each other's theses in public.
-That format, plus access to Delphi's quantitative research, makes this the closest thing to an investment committee meeting you can listen to.
+The format, plus access to Delphi's quantitative research, makes this the closest thing to an investment committee meeting outside of 0xResearch.

-For product and strategy teams, the episodes on market structure, liquidity, and token distribution are especially useful.
+Defining 2026 episode: the Q2 panel on market structure shifts after CME crypto futures volume crossed into the mainstream institutional desk.
+For product and strategy teams, the episodes on liquidity and token distribution are especially useful.

 Epicenter

 Epicenter is the oldest crypto podcast still running.
 The hosts interview protocol founders and core developers in formats that often exceed two hours.
 That length is a feature, not a bug.
 Technical depth is the point.
-For builders and engineers, this is the feed that will teach you the most.
+For builders and engineers, this is the feed that teaches the most per hour.

-Recent episodes on LayerZero's cross-chain research and emerging intent standards have been particularly strong.
+Defining 2026 episode: the long interview with an intent-based routing team on solver design, settlement guarantees, and why intents are eating the lock-and-mint bridge category.
+Recent episodes on LayerZero's cross-chain research have been similarly strong.
 Cross-reference with the best cross-chain messaging protocols guide.

 Blockworks Roundup

 Blockworks Roundup is the daily news show in this category.
-It runs short, hits the top stories, and is the feed you put on during morning coffee.
-For anyone who wants to stay current without committing to a 90-minute interview, this is the fastest way to stay caught up.
+It runs short, hits the top stories, and is the feed to put on during morning coffee.
+For anyone who wants to stay current without committing to a 90-minute interview, this is the fastest way to catch up.

 How to build a crypto podcast rotation that actually sticks

-For teams whose work touches stablecoin routing, cross-chain flows, or treasury automation, there's a fifth category worth sampling: the best stablecoin swap aggregators and programmable stablecoin protocols conversations that increasingly show up across these shows.
-The orchestration layer, where Eco Routes operates on top of rails like CCTP, Hyperlane, and LayerZero, is where a lot of the interesting 2026 product conversations are happening.
-If a show you follow interviews a stablecoin routing company and you want to see what they were talking about in production, the stablecoin SDKs feature comparison is a good primer.
+For stablecoin and payments work, the right starting mix is Blockworks Roundup for daily signal, Empire and The Mint for narrative and operator insight, and Epicenter for the long technical drive.
+For teams whose work touches stablecoin routing, cross-chain flows, or treasury automation, the best stablecoin swap aggregators and programmable stablecoin protocols conversations show up across all four.
+The orchestration layer, where Eco Routes sits alongside rails like CCTP, Hyperlane, and LayerZero, is where most of the interesting 2026 product conversations are happening.
+If a show interviews a stablecoin routing company, the stablecoin SDKs feature comparison is a good primer for the production context.

 Episodes worth starting with

-The first bundle covers the market-structure story: an Empire episode on stablecoin float economics, the Circle team on Unchained discussing regulated issuance, the On The Brink coverage of the US Treasury framework, a Bankless protocol deep-dive on Ethena and the yield-bearing stablecoin category, and a Scoop episode on the mechanics of institutional stablecoin execution.
-The second bundle covers the infrastructure story: an Epicenter interview with an intent-based routing team, a Defiant episode on cross-chain liquidity, a Lightspeed discussion of Solana-native stablecoin flows, a Forward Guidance macro episode on dollar tokens and Treasury markets, and a Bankless conversation on the orchestration layer.
-Together these ten episodes function as a syllabus.
+The market-structure bundle: an Empire episode on Circle's post-IPO float economics, a Bankless episode on Ethena's sUSDe institutional wrapper, an Unchained episode on the GENIUS Act stablecoin framework, an On The Brink episode on the US Treasury policy series, and a Scoop episode on the mechanics of institutional stablecoin execution.
+The infrastructure bundle: an Epicenter interview with an intent-based routing team, a Defiant episode on cross-chain liquidity, a Lightspeed discussion of the Solana versus Base institutional flow split, a 0xResearch roundtable on tokenized Treasury products, and a Forward Guidance macro episode on dollar tokens and Treasury markets.

-For teams that want to go deeper after that first pass, the digital dollars enterprise payments primer and the MakerDAO and DAI primer are the written companions that cover what the episodes assume.
-Combine them with any two weeks of news coverage from Blockworks Roundup and you will have caught up on most of the arc from 2024 through early 2026.
+For teams that want to go deeper, the digital dollars enterprise payments primer and the MakerDAO and DAI primer are the written companions that cover what the episodes assume.
+Add any two weeks of Blockworks Roundup and the arc from 2024 through mid 2026 is largely covered.

 What to skip

 Podcasts that still treat crypto as a price-speculation beat are worth skipping in 2026.
-So are shows that bring on token founders for pure promotion without pushback.
-A good heuristic: if the host cannot explain what a redemption mechanism is without a note card, the infrastructure coverage will not be worth your time.
+So are shows that bring on token founders for pure promotion without pushback, shows where the host cannot define basic mechanisms without a script, and shows that have not refreshed their booking calendar since the last cycle.
+The good heuristic: if the host cannot explain what a redemption mechanism is without a note card, the infrastructure coverage will not be worth the listening hour.
 The shows on this list all pass that bar.

 Frequently Asked Questions